 North Carolina – Psychiatry Access Line (NC-PAL)

-NC-PAL is a free telephone consultation program for health care providers to address the behavioral health needs of their patients.
+NC-PAL is a free telephone consultation and education program for health care providers to address the behavioral health needs of their patients.

 Our Behavioral Health Consultants work with health care providers to answer questions about behavioral health and local resources, and can connect providers to one of our on-call psychiatrists to assist with diagnostic clarification and medication management questions.